-A visual acuity test administered at an eye clinic tends to be more sophisticated than the kind that a nurse might perform.
-During this test, you will look at the eye chart through a variety of different lenses.
-The chart might be projected or shown as a mirror reflection.
-The doctor will switch out the lenses you look through until you can see the chart clearly.
-This will help the doctor decide on your ideal eyeglass or contact lens prescription, if you need vision correction.
+These tests tend to be more sophisticated when performed at an eye clinic than in a nurse’s office.
+At an eye doctor’s office, the chart might be projected or shown as a mirror reflection.
+You’ll look at the chart through a variety of different lenses.
+Your doctor will switch out the lenses until you can see the chart clearly.
+This helps determine your ideal eyeglass or contact lens prescription, if you need vision correction.

 Visual acuity is expressed as a fraction, such as 20/20.
 Having 20/20 vision means that your visual acuity at 20 feet away from an object is normal.
 If you have 20/40 vision, for example, that means you need to be 20 feet away to see an object that people can normally see from 40 feet away.